 Piriformis syndrome causes pain in the buttock which may radiate down the leg.
 It is due to the sciatic nerve being impinged by a tight piriformis muscle deep in the buttocks.
 Overuse and tight adductor muscles can cause the nerve to be impinged and make the buttock painful.
 Resting, icing and stretching can help ease the pain, with strengthening exercises helping once the pain has gone.
 Read more on:

 A herniated disc is sometimes also known as a slipped disc or prolapsed disc.
 It can occur anywhere in the spine although is most common in the lower back and can manifest itself with a number of symptoms including back pain, leg pain, neural symptoms as well as bowel and bladder problems.
 Treatment may involve rest and exercises or surgery may be required in some cases.

 Symptoms include sudden pain during a powerful, explosive movement.
-Pain at the back of the pelvis in the crease of the buttock may be an ischial tiberosity avulsion fracture and pain at bony part on the front of the hip may be an anterior superior iliac spine avulsion fracture, ASIS.
-The athlete will feel weakness and pain when doing certain movements which place load on the affected tendon.
-Bruising and swelling is likely.
+Pain at the back of the pelvis in the crease of the buttock may be an ischial tuberosity avulsion fracture and pain at the bony part on the front of the hip may be an anterior superior iliac spine avulsion fracture, ASIS.
+The athlete will feel weakness and pain when doing certain movements which place a load on the affected tendon.
+Bruising and swelling are likely.

 Stress fracture of the sacrum